-I am going to be starting a new series of fiction posts on Fridays called Mythos in America.
-These will be flash fiction pieces that all tie in together within an urban fantasy setting.
+I am mulling over the idea of writing a series called, Mythos in America.
+It would be flash fiction pieces that all tie in together within an urban fantasy setting.
+My short story, A Satyr's Lament falls into this world.

 100 years ago humans learned they were not alone in the world.
 Living among them were the Mythos, a variety of mythological beings.
 At first only those who could easily be disguised as human lived on Earth, and had for centuries.
 It wasn't until the first Mythos who was unable to blend in arrived in our world that people learned of their existence.